a

 Is ‘porn addiction’ a thing?

-This can mean different things to different people, such as….
+It can mean different things to different people, such as….

 • they want to stop watching porn, but find it hard not to